 FOR IMMEDIATE RELEASE

 LOUISVILLE, KY., Feb.
-8, 2014 — Author Ward Jones is proud to announce the recent release of his novel The Way Up.
-The Way Up is a literary fiction novel that depicts the life and struggle of a young law school graduate as he searches to find and keep a good job and a girl he can love after hating his father for so long.
-The book trailer for The Way Up was revealed today on DGT Book Promotion news.
-In addition, Ward Jones shared an insightful interview this week on the Reading and Writing Addiction blog about himself and the release of The Way Up.
-Ward’s interview can be followed at http://www.readinwritin.blogspot.com
+5, 2014 — Author Jack Remick is proud to announce the recent release of his novel The Book of Changes.
+The Book of Changes is a literary fiction novel that gives an impression of a time and place we all think we know a lot about, but really don’t.
+Away from the headlines and the sensationalism of The Free Speech Movement, this novel tells a story about love and poetry, about drugs and crisis.
+All the characters sit on the edge of chaos peering into the future without any idea what will come.
+The book trailer for The Book of Changes was revealed today on DGT Book Promotion news.
+In addition, Jack Remick shared an interesting interview this week on the Reading and Writing Addiction blog about himself and the release of The Book of Changes.
+Jack’s interview can be followed at http://www.readinwritin.blogspot.com

-and the official The Way Up trailer can be viewed on YouTube.
+and the official trailer for The Book of Changes can be viewed on YouTube.

 About The Book